 The writers are intelligent and they have fun- they make time for their readers and they comment back as needed.
 If a comment tells them this is not good, they are quick to fix it.
 They observe who is a regular and established reader, and keeps on building on these people and features.

 Seeing: By comparing them side by side with another blog post, you don’t see any mistakes.
 All your work has been around a while, and you can hear crickets from your readers.
 You don’t get a lot of activity on your blog.
 You see some good news, and you see some bad news.
 You see what should be done, and you see it’s a good thing to be done.

 Observing: Sure, I might have a few spelling mistakes, but that won’t change my message right?

 The message that people see from a blogger who isn’t willing to fix things and publish something good, is one of uncaring or worse too quick to get it published.
 Your blog, and your blogging will send an unspoken message to your readers.
 I am sure there is a lot of readers who follow the maxim of “If you can’t say anything nice don’t say anything at all”.
 They are the ones who observe you are making mistakes, and hope you’ll observe that there is a lack of comments and more on the blog.
 Or that they don’t need to say ‘you suck.’

-If they do this, and you do not see any results you feel you should have, then you observe it as logically as possible and fix it as soon as possible, rebuild your relationship with your readers.
+If they do this, and you do not see any results you feel you should have, then you observe it as logically as possible and fix it as soon as possible and, rebuild your relationship with your readers.
 To me, that’s the key, getting someone who is willing to tell me off, and tell me to re-publish it and why, then observing what and how they want it to be fixed.

 Observation is one of the hardest things you can do as a writer, because it is emotional and you will not want to be as logical as Mr. Holmes, but to succeed in this business, it is a must.